core-service/fusionpbx-install.sh/README.md

 The configrtaion remains the same as the Fusionpbx Git except for some changes to match our tutorials

-Made sure NFTables is Uninstalled and IPTables is installed Pointed the fusionpbx clone location to the DIYPBX git server Added our own filewall script
+Made sure NFTables is Uninstalled and IPTables is installed Pointed the fusionpbx clone location to the core-service git server Added our own filewall script

 FusionPBX Install